pH-7/cool-readme-generator/README.md

 ## 📄 Description

-A simple way to generate your README file for your next GitHub project 🤗
+A very simple &amp; quick way to generate your README file for your next GitHub project 🤗

 ## 🛠 Installation